KakakSeram/Writeups-THM/Room/BufferOverflowPrep/README.md

     ![task2-badchar](./images/task2-badchar.png)

-  * Restart oscp.exe in Immunity and run the script and take note of the address to which the ESP register points
+  * Run `exploit.py` and take note of the address to which the ESP register points

     ![task2-buffer](./images/task2-buffer.png)